knative/docs/docs/install/Knative-custom-install.md

   [follow one of the platform-specific installation guides](./README.md) to help you get up and running quickly.

-- The steps in this guide use `bash` for the MacOS or Linux environment; for Windows, some commands might need adjustment.
+- The steps in this guide use `bash` for the MacOS or Linux environment.

 - This guide assumes that you have an existing Kubernetes cluster, on which you're comfortable installing and running _alpha_ level software.